2023 VA Special Monthly Compensation (SMC) Rates

 - Level T provides compensation to veterans who suffer from traumatic brain injury (TBI) and require regular aid and attendance.
 SMC Levels R-2 and T provide the same amount of monthly compensation.

-Importantly, most special monthly compensation rates are awarded in place of standard VA disability compensation rates, except for SMC(k).
-VA offers SMC(k) in addition to standard disability pay.
+Importantly, VA awards most SMC rates in place of standard rates except for SMC(k).
+SMC(k) is offered in addition to standard disability compensation.

-The table below shows the 2022 VA special monthly compensation (SMC) rates for a single veteran without any dependents:
+For reference, the table below shows the 2023 VA special monthly compensation rates for a single veteran without any dependents:

-It is also important to note that veterans may qualify for higher special monthly compensation rates if they have eligible dependents.
+Veterans may qualify for compensation in addition to their SMC rates if they have eligible dependents.
 Eligible dependents include:

 - A spouse